-When a power-up self-test fails, the module will enter the Fatal Error state.
+When a power-up self-test fails, the module may enter either the Fatal Error state or the Soft Error State.
 When a conditional self-test fails, the module will enter the Soft Error state.
-The module can recover from the Fatal Error state if power is cycled or if an HP User resets the module.
-No other services (other than FIPS status output) are available in the Fatal Error state.
-The module can recover from the Soft Error state only if power is cycled.
-The only service that is available in the Soft Error state is the FIPS status output via port 9081 (default).
+The module can recover from the Fatal Error state if power is cycled or if the ESKM is rebooted.
+An HP User can reset the module when it is in the Fatal Error State.
+No other services are available in the Fatal Error state.
+The module can recover from the Soft Error state if power is cycled.
+With the exception of the firmware upgrade integrity test and Diffie-Hellman primitive test, the only service that is available in the Soft Error state is the FIPS status output via port 9081 (default).
 A User can connect to port 9081 and find the error message indicating the failure of FIPS self-tests.
 Access to port 9081 does not require authentication.
-See Figure 10 - FIPS Status Report for a screenshot of the FIPS status report.